Pat: The Play

 • The Man in the Gray Suit & Other Short Plays

-• The Sniper’s Nest (about Lee Harvey Oswald and Judyth Vary Baker, based on Baker’s book Me and Lee; premiered at Maryville College, produced in Austin, TX, readings in Florida/Germany)
+• The Sniper’s Nest (based on the life of Lee Harvey Oswald and Judyth Vary Baker; premiered at Maryville College and produced in Austin, TX, with readings in Florida and Germany)

-• The Hand on the Plough (developed with John Patrick Shanley at Tennessee Rep).
+• The Hand on the Plough (developed with John Patrick Shanley at Tennessee Repertory Theatre)

 • The Corporate Ladder (Best Ten-Minute Plays 2013)